Dispersed Camping: What It Is and Where Can You Do It?

 Two other good sources for finding dispersed and dry camp locations are FreeCampsites and Campendium.

-Can I Disperse Camp in National Parks?
+Can I Disperse Camp In National Parks?

 Not every national park offers dispersed camping areas.
 In these instances, you can likely find a dry camping area nearby.
 Most national parks are bordered by national forests or BLM land, and DCing is permitted unless otherwise posted.